 Nebraskans Celebrate Bike Month and Bike to Work Week

-Lincoln – Spring is here and May is a perfect month to enjoy Nebraska’s natural beauty, history, and culture from the perspective of a bicycle.
-Many Nebraskans engage in bicycling for fun, recreation, physical activity, environmental preservation and transportation.
+Lincoln – May is here and spring is in the air!
+It’s the perfect time of the year to enjoy Nebraska’s natural beauty, history, and culture from the unique perspective of a bicycle.
+Many Nebraskans engage in bicycling for transportation, recreation, physical activity, environmental preservation, competition and fun.

-To encourage more trips to work via a bicycle, the Nebraska Department of Health and Human Services together with the Nebraska Game and Parks Commission are celebrating May as National Bike Month and May 17th through the 21st as Bike to Work Week.
+To encourage more bicycling, the Nebraska Department of Health and Human Services is celebrating May as National Bike Month and May 16th through the 20th as Bike to Work Week.

-Recently, Governor Dave Heineman signed a proclamation promoting May as Nebraska Bicycle Month.
-Also, many local events are being held statewide to celebrate the month and Bike to Work Week.
-Local public health departments, local parks and recreation departments, physical activity coalitions, or businesses can help identify events and celebrations throughout the state.
+Many local events are being held statewide to celebrate the month and Bike to Work Week.
+Local public health departments, schools, local parks and recreation departments, physical activity coalitions, or businesses can help identify events and celebrations throughout the state.

-Following are some tips that will help you enjoy biking to work more:
+Following are some tips from the League of American Bicyclists, the national organization of bicyclists, that will help you enjoy biking to work more:

-To create Bike Month or Bike to Work Week events, visit: http://www.bikeleague.org/.
-Visit the Nebraska Game and Parks website to identify a trail near you at: http://www.ngpc.state.ne.us/parks/guides/trails/findtrails.asp.
-For addition information on physical activity visit the Nutrition and Activity for Health program at the Nebraska Department of Health and Human Services at: http://www.dhhs.ne.gov/publichealth/Pages/nafh.aspx.
+To organize Bike Month or Bike to Work Week events, visit: http://www.bikeleague.org/.
+For additional information on physical activity, visit the Nutrition and Activity for Health program at the Nebraska Department of Health and Human Services at: http://www.dhhs.ne.gov/publichealth/Pages/nafh.aspx.

 - 30 -